 - They’re under the age of 24 and are currently considered an orphan or ward of the court.

-Why the CSS Profile is important
+Why is the CSS Profile important?

 Completing the CSS Profile is important because it has the potential to save you money on college education costs.
-Some students may receive scholarships or lower-priced tuition based on the financial information or other information they include in their profiles.
+Some students may receive scholarships or lower-priced tuition based on the financial or other information they include in their profiles.

 Although there are fees associated with the CSS Profile, there’s a chance that those expenses could be well worth it in the end.
 Submitting your profile to multiple schools and scholarship programs gives you more chances to qualify for institutional aid.
-Colleges you thought were off the table financially might suddenly become within reach if you discover that you’re eligible for assistance you weren’t aware of before.
+Colleges you thought were off the table financially might suddenly become within reach if you discover that you’re eligible for assistance you weren’t aware of.

 How to complete the CSS Profile